jooray/margin-trade/README.md

 ### margin-bitmex.js

-This program is used to check the liquidation position of XBTUSD perpetual swap position, that you can use to fix your Bitcoin's USD value (short) or do collateralized loan (long).
+This program is used to check the liquidation price of future/perpetual swap positions.
+You can use these to fix your Bitcoin's USD value (short) or do collateralized loan (long).

 When [Bitmex](https://www.bitmex.com/register/FG84Zq) API returns the position's liquidation price, we check the difference between the last price and liquidation price and it's difference.